spencerwooo/substats/README.md

 - [Development](#development)
 - [Disclaimer](#disclaimer)

-## Why I did this
+## Why I did this?

-I initially wanted to combine the subscriber counts of Feedly and Inoreader -- two of the most popular RSS providers, to calculate how many people are subscribed to my blog's RSS.
+I initially wanted to combine the subscriber counts of Feedly and Inoreader — two of the most popular RSS providers, to calculate how many people are subscribed to my blog's RSS.
 Then it occured to me: I could actually make this into a "Hub", where you can provide **a service name, a query key**, and out comes the total subscriber counts of all your services...Hence, I proudly introduce: **Substats**!

 ## API